 High blood pressure is a type of heart disease where the force of blood against your artery walls is too high.
 And research from The Journal of Rheumatology shows the risk for high blood pressure is higher in people with RA than others in the general population, although researchers are not sure why.

-NSAIDs also increase your risk for ulcers and 60 percent of people who use NSAIDs regularly will have GI side effects, this according to the American College of Gastroenterology.
+NSAIDs also increase your risk for ulcers and up to 60% of people who use NSAIDs regularly will have GI side effects, this according to the American College of Gastroenterology.

 Given that the risks of taking NSAIDs to treat your RA pain are high, safer and more effective options make more sense.
 And research has shown that turmeric is a viable alternative to NSAIDs.